C3P0-102/Chatbox.ft.gradio/README.md

 python app.py
 ```

-A chat window will open in your browser where you can start talking with Ed! 🎉
+A chat window will open in your browser where you can start talking. 🎉

 ## Configuration Tips ⚙️

 - Environment variables are loaded automatically from `.env`.
 - Pushover notifications require valid tokens (see setup above).
-- If you want to update Ed's LinkedIn info, replace the `linkedin.pdf` file.

 ## Want to Help? 🤝

 Feel free to contribute!
 You can improve the chat features, add new tools, or enhance the user experience.

-## License 📄

-Add your license information here.

-## Need Help? 📧

-If you have questions or want to get in touch, contact Ed Donner at [your-email@example.com].

----

-Thanks for checking out the 1_foundations agent!
-Enjoy chatting with Ed! 😊